-The soil tillage tines are fastened in sockets shaped in such a way that the soil tillage tines have a spring action and can avoid rocks and other obstacles.
+The sockets are shaped in such a way that the tines have a spring action and can avoid rocks and other obstacles.

-5.8 Working depth of the rotary cultivator
+5.5.8 Working depth of the rotary cultivator

 The working depth of the rotary cultivator is adjusted using the corresponding support on the leading rollers.